One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: A New Framework: Distributional Discrepancy-based Adversarial Defense

-In this section, we discuss the training process of DDAD, which includes optimizing MMD and training the denoiser.
-We provide detailed algorithmic descriptions for the training process of DDAD in Algorithms \ref{alg: mmd-opt} and \ref{alg: dad}.
+In this section, we discuss the training process of DAD, which includes optimizing MMD and training the denoiser.
+We provide detailed algorithmic descriptions for the training process of DAD in Algorithms \ref{alg: mmd-opt} and \ref{alg: dad}.

-\textbf{Optimizing MMD.} Following \citet{liu2020learning}, the test power of MMD can be maximized by maximizing the following objective (i.e., optimize $k_\omega$):
+\textbf{One stone: optimized MMD.} Following \citet{liu2020learning}, the test power of MMD can be maximized by maximizing the following objective (i.e., optimize $k_\omega$):

 $\sigma(\mathbb{P}, \mathbb{Q}; k_\omega) := \sqrt{4(\mathbb{E}[H_{12}H_{13} ]- \mathbb{E}[H_{12}]^2)}$ and $H_{12}, H_{13}$ refer to the $H_{ij}$ in Section \ref{sec: preliminary}.
 However, $J(\mathbb{P}, \mathbb{Q}; k_\omega)$ cannot be directly optimized because $\textsc{MMD}^2(\mathbb{P}, \mathbb{Q}; k_\omega)$ and $\sigma(\mathbb{P}, \mathbb{Q}; k_\omega)$ depend on $\mathbb{P}$ and $\mathbb{Q}$ that are unknown.
 Therefore, instead, we can optimize an estimator of $J(\mathbb{P}, \mathbb{Q}; k_\omega)$: